WHO: Vaccine program gets access to nearly 2 billion doses

 WHO and its partners in COVAX, the Gavi vaccine alliance and the Coalition for Epidemic Preparedness Innovations, were “working non-stop to start vaccination early next year,” he said, stressing that vaccines would not replace but complement techniques already proven to help stem the spread of the virus.

-“This is a time for taking comfort that the end of the pandemic is in sight, but taking care that we do not let down our guard.”
-Tedros said.
+The U.N.-backed COVAX program needs $6.8 billion more to secure vaccine contracts and ensure delivery of allocated doses.
+U.N.
+Secretary-General Antonio Guterres said it is in world’s best interests to ensure broad immunization because “nature always strikes back.”

+“If we don’t eradicate the disease, a virus can mutate,” Guterres said.
+“And vaccines that at a certain moment are effective can no longer be effective if things change.”

-The vaccine dose arrangements include pharmaceutical makers British-Swedish AstraZeneca, U.S.-based Johnson & Johnson and the Serum Institute of India, though talks with others are ongoing.
-It does not include Moderna and Pfizer-BioNTech, which have begun or are nearing rollout of vaccination campaigns.
+COVAX’s vaccine dose arrangements include pharmaceutical makers British-Swedish AstraZeneca, U.S.-based Johnson & Johnson and the Serum Institute of India, though talks with others are ongoing.

 Hatchett acknowledged that U.S. regulatory proceedings, the need to maintain the Moderna and Pfizer vaccines at sub-zero temperatures and cost issues were “all issues that are being talked about” with the two companies.